arungudelli/python.shiksha/content/en/tips/3-ways-to-get-the-number-of-elements-inside-a-Python-list.md

 If we carefully look at our input and count the number of individual elements that are present, we can conclude that there are a total of **7** individual elements inside our sample_list.

-But the python interpreter gives the output as **12**.
+But the Python interpreter gives the output as **12**.

 Why did this happen ?

-If you scroll back to the section where we had discussed about the `len()` method, then you can figure out that the `len()` method is applicable to any *sequential data structure* in python.
+If you scroll back to the section where we had discussed about the `len()` method, then you can figure out that the `len()` method is applicable to any *sequential data structure* in Python.

 And if we check in our output then we can see that *grapes* is not inside of a child list and is the element of the parent list, but since we are adding length of each element onto our counter, Therefore, `len()` counts the length of string individually and not the whole string as one element.